Mausund

-Mausund is a small fishing village in the municipality of Frøya in Trøndelag county, Norway.
+Mausund is a small fishing village in Frøya Municipality in Trøndelag county, Norway.
 The village is located on a small group of islands that are located about 10 km northwest of the island of Frøya, roughly between the islands of Sula and Froan.
 In 2017, there were 177 residents living in Mausund.

 The village is located on the small islands of Måøya, Gårdsøya, Geitøya, and Aursøyan, which are all connected by bridges.
 It is a fishing village with a fish processing plant.
 The Måøy Chapel is also located here.